aws-samples/aws-secure-environment-accelerator/README.md

 This summarizes the installation process, the full installation document can be found in the documentation section below.

-- Create a config.json file to represent your organizations requirements (PBMM sample provided)
+- Create a config.json (or config.yaml) file to represent your organizations requirements (PBMM sample provided)
 - Create a Secrets Manager Secret which contains a GitHub token with access to the Accelerator code repo
 - Create a unique S3 input bucket and place your config.json and any additional custom config files in the bucket
 - Download and execute the latest installer CloudFormation template in your master accounts preferred 'primary' region
 - Wait for:
   - CloudFormation to deploy and start the Code Pipeline (~5 mins)
-  - Code Pipeline to download the Accelerator codebase and install the Accelerator State Machine (~15 mins)
+  - Code Pipeline to download the Accelerator codebase and install the Accelerator State Machine (~15-20 mins)
-  - The Accelerator State Machine to finish execution (~3hrs)
+  - The Accelerator State Machine to finish execution (~2hrs)
 - Perform required manual follow-up activities (configure AWS SSO, set firewall passwords, etc.)
 - When required:
   - Use AWS Organizations to create new fully managed and guardrailed AWS accounts
-  - Update the config file in CodeCommit and run the Accelerator State Machine (~20min) to:
+  - Update the config file in CodeCommit and run the Accelerator State Machine (~30min) to:
     - deploy, configure and guardrail multiple accounts at the same time
     - change Accelerator configuration settings